l0uvre/Simple-Codes/Java/LeetCode/README.md

 ## Graph

 ### Notes
- * When doing BFS/DFS on graph, it's better to mark nodes when expanding the edges.
-Otherwise, a node that have yet to but should be visited in the stack/queue would be added twice.
-Sure you can double check whether it's visited when trying to expand it.  --- check my LC 261 two implementations.
+ * When doing BFS/DFS on graph, it's better to mark/visit the nodes when add them into the queue.
+Otherwise, a node that have yet to but should be visited would be added more than once into the stack/queue.
+Sure you can double check whether it's visited when it poped out of the queue/stack.  --- check my LC 261 two implementations.

 ## Dynamic Programming